 Pencil

-Bone folder (optional, you could use your fingernail or the handle of your scissors)
+Bone folder (optional, you could use your fingernail or the handle of your scissors.
+The link is for my favorite Teflon bone folder— it’s like magic and doesn’t leave any shiny marks on the paper!)

 Tape (this goes on the inside of the garland so it doesn’t have to be pretty)